 Grand Canyon National Park – Arizona

+The Grand Canyon National Park is one of the world’s top natural wonders!
 The Grand Canyon National Park is located in northern Arizona and stretches approximately 277 river miles in length, 18 miles across at the widest location and descends more than a mile deep to the canyon’s floor.
-The park was founded as a National Monument in 1908 by President Theodore Roosevelt and became a national park…
+The park was founded as a…

 Read More